-The purpose of the roundtable session at Cyberlearning 2017 is to learn about multiple ongoing projects on a certain topic.
+The purpose of the roundtable session at Cyberlearning 2017 is to learn about multiple projects on a certain topic.
+The session will last one hour, leaving ample time for discussions.

-The non-presenting participants pick up a ticket for a table they are interested in at the registration desk when they check in for the conference.
-The number of tickets per table is limited (there are only 10 chairs, including the presenters’), so we recommend you pick up your ticket early to get access to your favorite table.
+Participants pick up a ticket for a table they are interested in at the registration desk when they check in for the conference.
+The number of tickets per table is limited (there are only 10 chairs, including the presenters’), so pick up your ticket early to get access to your favorite table.

-The presenters at the roundtable will self-organize their presentations and will provide an atmosphere for an inclusive and constructive conversation.
-Specifically, they will start the roundtable session by giving the non-presenting participants at the table a chance to introduce themselves and to state why they chose to join this table.
-The overall roundtable session will last one hour, leaving ample time for discussions amongst the 10 participants.
+Presenters are asked to self-organize their presentations and lead an inclusive and constructive conversation.
+They will start the roundtable session by giving the non-presenting participants at the table a chance to introduce themselves and to state why they chose to join this table.

 Table Topics and Presenters